-The District of Maple Ridge engaged CitySpaces Consulting to prepare a Housing Action Plan.
+The District of Maple Ridge engaged CitySpaces Consulting Ltd. to prepare a Housing Action Plan.
 A Housing Action Plan (HAP) assesses the local housing market conditions; identifies housing challenges and gaps along the housing continuum; and outlines tools to address these issues.
-When endorsed, the HAP will guide decision-making related to market and non-market housing in the District of Maple Ridge.
+A Housing Action Plan also provides the framework for the District of Maple Ridge to work with other levels of government, the private sector, and non-profit organizations to facilitate the development of housing.